polydawn/repeatr/ROADMAP.md

 When you do this, it should be everything they need to get a working piece of software.
 And they should get exactly the same piece of software as you did.

+This is our objective for the future: formulas should give us the language to describe what a reproducible process is, in black and white.
+Having absolute terms for this, which should "just work", allows us to drive the culture of accountability further than ever before.
+With formulas, we can build a (Ulysses Compact)[https://en.wikipedia.org/wiki/Ulysses_pact] with ourselves to make the best behaviors into the defacto norm.

 ---

 - [x] pluggable executor should provide consistent, easy, sandboxed execution